 You reviewed and approved a draft so the operative L/C will have the same terms and conditions, right?
 Not necessarily.
 We’ve seen many situations where a draft has been agreed with an internal department within the buyer’s company.
 Then, when the Issuing Bank gets hold of it, they start adding a few of their own terms that you weren’t expecting!
 Always check the formal Letter of Credit advice once received, to make sure there aren’t any nasty surprises lurking within.
 Particularly if any changes result in unworkable terms.

 5. Shipping goods before receiving a clean and workable Letter of Credit.

 This is a big no-no and one of the first rules of L/C shipments!
 Until you have received a clean and workable Letter of Credit, you have no payment security.
 So why would you go ahead and ship the goods?!
 What if the L/C arrives and it contains unworkable terms or conditions that weren’t agreed?
 You risk incurring extra time and cost burdens or possibly worse.
 Without exception, we never recommend shipping goods without being in receipt of workable Letters of Credit.

 6. Not making sure the documentary requirements are consistent with the Incoterms in the sales contract.

-We’ve had reputable banks claim that they don’t recognise a Forwarder’s Cargo Receipt as an acceptable alternative to a transport document.
+We’ve had reputable banks claim that they don’t recognise a Forwarder’s Cargo Receipt as an acceptable alternative to a transport document but they should!
 If the Incoterm is FCA Seller’s Premises, you shouldn’t be expected to have to submit an Air Waybill or Bill of Lading.
 If your customer’s forwarder is responsible for shipping the goods and issuing the transport document, why should you have to rely on a document you have no control over to claim your payment?

 7. Not being able to adhere to all of the terms and conditions contained within the Letter of Credit.